Frequently Asked Questions

 Mark Biller, who is the Sound Mind Investing newsletter's executive editor, is a principal of SMI Advisory Services and serves as the Funds' senior portfolio manager.
 He has worked alongside Austin Pryor, publisher of the Sound Mind Investing newsletter, since January 2000, so you can rest assured the Funds are managed in a way that is consistent with the core investing philosophies advocated in the Sound Mind Investing newsletter.
 Although Austin is not involved in the day-to-day investment management of the Funds, he does have a significant ownership stake in SMI Advisory Services.

-Anthony Ayers and Eric Collier are also portfolio managers, and you can see their bios here.
+Anthony Ayers, CFA and Eric Collier, CFA are also portfolio managers.
+You can see their bios here.

 When instructed to do so, Reams Asset Management* serves as the subadvisor responsible for managing portions of the Funds' bond portfolios and the cash component of SMI Dynamic Allocation Fund portfolio (when cash is chosen by the strategy).